Luis Leeds: Australian Formula 4 Championship 2019

+However due to uncertainty of future racing career and lack of funds, Leeds officially retired from racing at the age of 24 to pursue other opportunities.

 Personal life

 Luis Leeds was born on 6 March 2000 in Melbourne by Australian-Indonesian parentage.
 His mother, Maria Leeds (née Eni), is an Indonesian expatriate and his father Dean Leeds is from Australia.
 Leeds studied in Ngawi, Indonesia during his primary school days from 2006 until 2012 during his ancestral education career days.
 In 2012 Leeds was moved back to Australia to pursue his racing career.

 Leeds is currently practicing Christian Protestant who attends Protestant prayer service both in Australia and Indonesia.

 Racing record

 Career summary

 † As Leeds was a guest driver, he was ineligible for points.